gschliszka/ThesisWork/README.md

   - [x] the numbers of stimuli are equal
   - [ ] nT by stimuli

   In the *History* part of the main window and a file in the *Diary* folder, users can easily check the changes along the session.
-In the *Display* module numbers of the left trials by stimuli visible.
+In the *Display* module numbers of the left trials (by stimuli) are visible.
-  - [ ] *Display* modul
+  - [ ] *Display* module

 ## Installing ##
   In the first place, the system requires one Arduino UNO board and one PC with an USB A-B cable.